gbif/hp-swissnatcoll/en/publishing-with-dagi.md

 2. If you already did a mapping of a previous file, click on **🔄️Load existing mapping** and simply check the mapping before clicking on **Update mapping**.
 3. If it is your first mapping and your file headers are different than the DAGI attributes, do first the _Required attributes_ by clicking on the drop-down menu **Select a column** on the right side of the attribute names.
 You can then select the corresponding header in your imported file.
   - By typing the beginning of your file header in the search bar, you can find it more easily.
-  - If unsure of the correspondence between the attributes and your file headers, consult the Darwin Core FAQs section [Where can I find the Darwin Core terms description?](/en/data-dwc#where-can-i-find-the-darwin-core-terms-description){:target="_blank"}.
+  - If unsure of the correspondence between the attributes and your file headers, consult the Darwin Core FAQs section [Where can I find the Darwin Core terms description?](/en/data-darwincore-faqs#where-can-i-find-the-darwin-core-terms-description){:target="_blank"}.
 4. For the Additional columns, either click on **➕ Add all** or add them one by one by clicking on the attribute names (with grey background) to map your headers with the DAGI attributes.
   - The added attributes appear at the top of the Additional columns list when added one by one, and at the bottom of the list when added with ➕ Add all.
   - The unmapped headers of your file are listed on top of the Additional columns list with a grey background.
 It is not mandatory to map all of your file headers.
 5. Repeat these steps until all of the headers you want to import are mapped.
-  - If you can't find a DAGI attribute corresponding to one or more of your headers, you have the possibility to map it as a "Custom Attribute". ⚠️ Custom Attributes can't be encoded nor published on GBIF but may be available for other features in DAGI (e.g. Validation process)
+  - If you can't find a DAGI attribute corresponding to one or more of your headers, you have the possibility to map it as a "Custom Attribute". ⚠️ Custom Attributes can't be encoded nor published on GBIF but may be available for other features in DAGI.
 <br>
 6. When satisfied with your mapping, click on **Update mapping**.
 <br>